Erich Przywara

-Erich Przywara (12 October 1889 – 28 September 1972) was a Jesuit priest, philosopher, and theologian of German-Polish origin, who was one of the first Catholics to engage in dialogue with modern philosophers, especially those of the phenomenological tradition.
+Erich Przywara (/pl/; 12 October 1889 – 28 September 1972) was a German–Polish Jesuit Catholic priest, philosopher, and theologian, who was one of the first Catholics to engage in dialogue with modern philosophers, especially those of the phenomenological tradition.
 He is best known for synthesizing the thought of prominent thinkers around the notion of the analogy of being, the tension between divine immanence and divine transcendence, a "unity-in-tension".

 Life

-Przywara (pron. pshih-VA-ra) was born in 1889 to a Polish father and a German mother in the upper Silesian (Prussian) town of Kattowitz, today Katowice in Poland.
+Przywara was born on 12 December 1889 to a Polish father and a German mother in the upper Silesian (Prussian) town of Kattowitz, today Katowice in Poland.
 Due to anti-Jesuit laws still in effect in Germany, in 1908 he entered the novitiate of the Society of Jesus in Exaten, Netherlands, concluding his philosophical and theological studies at nearby Ignatius College in Valkenburg.
 From 1913 to 1917 Przywara taught at Stella Matutina, in Feldkirch, Austria, where he also served as the prefect of music.
 In 1920 he was ordained and in 1922 he moved to Munich, where from 1922 to 1941 he was part of the editorial team of the journal Stimmen der Zeit.

 During this period, Przywara held hundreds of lectures all over central Europe, most famously at the Davos seminar in 1928 and 1929.
 He was also extremely prolific, authoring between 1922 and 1932 as many as 17 books and 230 articles and reviews (and eventually over 40 books and 800 articles and reviews).
 During this time he also engaged in ecumenical dialogue with the Protestant theologian Karl Barth, who considered Przywara to be his most serious opponent, indeed "the giant Goliath incarnate," inviting Przywara to his seminars in 1929 (in Münster) and 1931 (in Bonn).

-On the political front Przywara preached against the Nazis, viewing the Nazi regime as a "distortion of the Christian imperium of the past."
-For example, in 1933 on the eve of the seizure of power, he argued in a significant public lecture in Berlin that Christianity and Nazism, with their competing understandings of "Reich," are ultimately incompatible.
-In 1934, in the spirit of the Barmen declaration, he published an article in which he repudiated the notion of a "people's church" or Volkskirche, writing that Christians belong ultimately not to any particular people, German or otherwise, but to Christ.
-In 1935, during a public lecture in Munich, he was interrupted, jeered, and egged by the Hitler Youth for challenging their understanding of "heroism."
-From that point on it appears that the Gestapo began to keep tabs on Przywara, leading to an anxious condition from which he never fully recovered.
-Przywara's anxieties turned out to be well founded.
-From December 1935 to March 1936, the Gestapo suppressed his editorial office in the Veterinärstrasse; it continued to be under surveillance until it was shut down permanently in 1941.